theEloise888/Supply-Company/README.md

 * git clone https://github.com/theEloise888/Supply-Company.git.

-* To start the app, find the the CasestudyAppplication file and run it on Intellij.
+* To start the app, find the the CasestudyAppplication file located in the casestudy directory and run it on Intellij.
 The application can be viewed on http://localhost:8080/.

 **Video Demo of App**